VCCE/VCC/acia/ReadMe.txt

 2) Using file write mode to send text to a windows file causes an extra blank line to be appended to the file.
 3) The sc6551 driver used by /t2 does not seem to use xmode baud, xon, or xoff values.
+4) No hardware flow control other than RxF and Txe signals
-4) /t2 connect failure sometimes requires reset to recover
+5) /t2 connect failure sometimes requires reset to recover
-5) Pak rom protocols for dealing with dial ups and file transfers are not supported in the DLL.
+6) Pak rom protocols for dealing with dial ups and file transfers are not supported in the DLL.
 It should be possible to write a server program on the PC to listen for a connection and support these functions.